10 Tips to Beat Sugar Addiction

 10. Get enough sleep

-Sleep deficiency reduces insulin sensitivity and increases stress hormones, which both contribute to imbalanced blood sugar and subsequent sugar cravings.
-Aim for 8-9 hours of uninterrupted sleep a night.
-If you are having trouble getting quality sleep, check out my helpful sleep hacks.
+Sleep deficiency can reduce insulin sensitivity and increase stress hormones, which both contribute to imbalanced blood sugar and subsequent sugar cravings.

 FAQs About Sugar Addiction